Jeremiah Moore (minister): Biography

 Jeremiah Moore was born on June 7, 1746, in Stafford County, Virginia.
 In November 1765, he married Lydia Reno.
 They had five sons and four daughters.

 Religious leader

 From a young age, Moore became a lay minister in the Episcopal Church, drawing an annual salary of 2,400 pounds of tobacco.
 While in his twenties, he was baptized and ordinated as a Baptist in 1772.

-Because the Episcopal Church was the state-sanctioned religion in Colonial Virginia at the time, Moore became ostracized by many in the religious establishment.
+Because the Episcopal Church was the state-sanctioned religion in Colonial Virginia at the time, Moore was ostracized by many in the religious establishment.
 In 1773, he preached in Alexandria to challenge the restrictions on licensing ministers of other denominations.
 He was apprehended and jailed by authorities at least once, and continued to preach while briefly imprisoned.

 I have felt the effects of the ecclesiastical establishment and have been told by the Judge from his seat 'you shall lay in jail until you rot' when my only crime was no other than that of preaching the Gospel of Jesus Christ....